-How to Host an Epic Virtual Celebration or Birthday Party
+How to Host a Totally Epic Virtual Birthday Party

-If you can’t be with the ones you love to mark those special milestones and holidays, here are 17+ ways you can get together virtually to celebrate and make it fun and memorable.
+If you can’t be with the ones you love to celebrate those special milestones and holidays, here are 17+ ways you can get together virtually to celebrate and make it fun and memorable.

 Photo By: Pixabay

 Photo By: Shutterstock/Fizkes

 Photo By: Shutterstock/Jrockdesign

 Photo By: Shutterstock/Shebeko

 Photo By: Shutterstock/Ruth Black

 You may not be able to wow guests in person with streamers, balloons, party hats and confetti, but that doesn't mean you should pass on decorations.
 With Zoom, you can upload a custom background, like three festive dogs wearing party hats (pictured above).
 Explore Canva for dozens, if not hundreds, of colorful virtual background templates.
 You can even make your own using free images found on royalty-free photo sites like Pixabay.